By Mary Stanley

 Public Relations / Marketing Coordinator

-It’s exciting to think about this year’s 50th anniversary celebration.
-Here in the Marketing Department we have been preparing for this milestone for several years.
+It’s exciting to think about this year’s 50th-anniversary celebration.
+Here in the Marketing Department, we have been anticipating this milestone for several years.
 We have pored through old Annual Reports, newsletters, photographs, and videos, pulling some favorite images that depict the early days of New England Village and others that portray the changes and growth that occurred along the way.

 What began as a new way of life for 13 adults with Intellectual and Developmental Disabilities has morphed into a wonderful community for 180 men and women with I/DD today.
-As I reflected on how much has changed since 1972, I began to ponder whether communities like New England Village, with its innovative approach toward residential living options for people with I/DD, served as the impetus for bigger and better changes for this demographic on a much grander scale.
-Less than 20 years after NEV opened its doors, the Americans with Disabilities Act was passed, a national law recognizing the rights of people with disabilities.
+As I reflected on how much has changed since 1972, I began to ponder whether communities like New England Village, with its innovative approaches towards supports for people with I/DD, served as the impetus for bigger and better changes for this demographic on a much grander scale.